hchiam/please/README.md

 ## Math:

 ```
-Please one plus two
+please one plus two
 ```
 --> This evaluates to: `3`

 ```
-Please one plus one equals two
+please one plus one equals two
 ```
 --> This evaluates to: `True`

 ```
-Please assign one plus two to variable result
+please assign one plus two to variable result
-Please print variable result
+please print variable result
 ```
 --> This prints out: `3`

 ## If Statements:

 ```
-Please if true then print this is a one line if statement
+please if true then print this is a one line if statement
 ```
 ---> This prints out: `this is a one line if statement`

 ```
-Please if one equals one then
+please if one equals one then
-    Please print this should print
+    please print this should print
-Please end if
+please end if
 ```
 --> This prints out: `this should print`

 ```
-Please if one equals two then
+please if one equals two then
-    Please print it should not print this
+    please print it should not print this
-Please end if
+please end if
 ```
 --> (This doesn't print anything because the if-statement evaluates to False.)

 Note: Please ignores whitespace and newline characters because the spoken word doesn't explicitly mark out paragraphs either.
 So you could type this too:

 ```
-Please if one equals two then please print it should not print this please end if
+please if one equals two then please print it should not print this please end if
 ```

 You can use library/format.py to automatically format your Please code.